onehoax/custom_jwt/README.md

 E.g.: If a JWT was issued for audience — “http://abc.in”, But the client app tries to use the JWT from “http://xyz.in”, then the server should throw 403 Forbidden error as the audience identification fails to match.

+## Usage

+-   Install: `npm i @onehoax/jwt`
+-   This is an ES module; therefore use `"type": "module"` in your `package.json`
+-   Place the private-public key pair in the root directory of the project